php-ru/symfony-docs-ru/configuration/micro_kernel_trait.rst

 :class:`Symfony\\Bundle\\FrameworkBundle\\Kernel\\MicroKernelTrait` to configure
 the bundles, the routes and the service container in the same class.

-This micro-kernel approach is so flexible that let you control your application structure and features quite easily.
+This micro-kernel approach is flexible, allowing you to control your application structure and features.

 A Single-File Symfony Application
 ---------------------------------